amyinorbit/saturn-generator/readme.md

 Saturn needs at least PHP 5.4 to run.

 Copy Saturn's directory wherever you need it (local computer, web server), fill in the fields in `STOptions.php`, and edit the templates to suit your taste.
 Calling or visiting `saturn.php` will trigger a re-generation of the blog.
 Before any blog file is generated, any file and directory located in the `static` directory will be copied to the output.

+To use the REST API, it should be placed in a public part of the server.
+The includes at the top of each files should be changed to point to the Saturn backend installation.

 ## Posts and Pages